newren/git-filter-repo/README.md

     use](https://github.com/newren/git-filter-repo/blob/a6a6a1b0f62d365bbe2e76f823e1621857ec4dbd/contrib/filter-repo-demos/filter-lamely#L9-L61)
     for any rewrite which is even slightly non-trivial.

-  * the git project has stated that the above issues with filter-branch cannot be backward compatibly fixed; they recommend that you [stop using filter-branch](https://git-scm.com/docs/git-filter-branch#_warning)
+  * The git project has stated that the above issues with filter-branch cannot be backward compatibly fixed; they recommend that you [stop using filter-branch](https://git-scm.com/docs/git-filter-branch#_warning)

-  * die-hard fans of filter-branch may be interested in [filter-lamely](contrib/filter-repo-demos/filter-lamely) (a.k.a. [filter-branch-ish](contrib/filter-repo-demos/filter-branch-ish)),
+  * Die-hard fans of filter-branch may be interested in [filter-lamely](contrib/filter-repo-demos/filter-lamely) (a.k.a. [filter-branch-ish](contrib/filter-repo-demos/filter-branch-ish)),
     a reimplementation of filter-branch based on filter-repo which is more performant (though not nearly as fast or safe as filter-repo).

-  * a [cheat
+  * A [cheat
     sheet](Documentation/converting-from-filter-branch.md#cheat-sheet-conversion-of-examples-from-the-filter-branch-manpage)
     is available showing how to convert example commands from the manual of filter-branch into filter-repo commands.

 ## BFG Repo Cleaner

-  * great tool for its time, but while it makes some things simple, it is limited to a few kinds of rewrites.
+  * Great tool for its time, but while it makes some things simple, it is limited to a few kinds of rewrites.

-  * its architecture is not amenable to handling more types of rewrites.
+  * Its architecture is not amenable to handling more types of rewrites.

-  * its architecture presents some shortcomings and bugs even for its intended usecase.
+  * Its architecture presents some shortcomings and bugs even for its intended usecase.

-  * fans of bfg may be interested in [bfg-ish](contrib/filter-repo-demos/bfg-ish), a reimplementation of bfg based on filter-repo which includes several new features and bugfixes relative to bfg.
+  * Fans of bfg may be interested in [bfg-ish](contrib/filter-repo-demos/bfg-ish), a reimplementation of bfg based on filter-repo which includes several new features and bugfixes relative to bfg.

-  * a [cheat
+  * A [cheat
     sheet](Documentation/converting-from-bfg-repo-cleaner.md#cheat-sheet-conversion-of-examples-from-bfg)
     is available showing how to convert example commands from the manual of BFG Repo Cleaner into filter-repo commands.